Select Page

 Why is the internet not more readily available at the Baird Center?

-The Baird Center (formerly Wisconsin Center) provides free internet throughout the convention center.
+The Baird Center provides free internet throughout the convention center.
 However, it is limited and it will be slow if a large number of people use it at the same time.
 It is not recommended for use in presentations.
 Breakout rooms can be hard-wired for internet access.
 However, it is cost prohibitive and the State Education Convention budget is not large enough to absorb this cost even if it were possible to negotiate a reduced rate, which has not been an option.

 Why is the food at the Baird Center in Milwaukee so expensive?

-The Baird Center (formerly Wisconsin Center) contracts with a vendor to provide all food and beverages for conventions and other events.
+The Baird Center contracts with a vendor to provide all food and beverages for conventions and other events.
 The WASB is required to work with the designated vendor and is not able to set prices directly for food and beverages provided in the Exhibit Hall or at the take-out carts.

 Where can I find out about restaurants, sporting events and other entertainment options during the convention?